Mr-Kumar-Abhishek/react-playground/README.md

 $ npm install -g http-server
 ```

-Then, use it to view it.
+Then, use the server to view the game.

 ```
 $ http-server